 There are three ways you can get involved in contributing to the PEN system:

-- Provide input on scoping a PEN Knowledge Pathway: When developing new or updating existing PEN content, we look for input on the practice questions that make up a knowledge pathway.
+- Provide input on scoping a PEN Knowledge Pathway as a Topic Advisor: When developing new or updating existing PEN content, we look for input on the practice questions that make up a knowledge pathway.
 This means you’ll have an opportunity to review current questions for dietetic practice relevance while identifying any missing practice questions that should be considered.